CiscoDevNet/XRd-Sandbox/topologies/always-on/deployment.md

 export FALLBACK_LOCAL_USERNAME="cisco"
 export FALLBACK_LOCAL_PASSWORD="cisco123"

-# Inject local user
 # If you do not set the above variables, defaults (cisco/cisco123) will be used.
-# if you don't run this script, no local user will be created and XRd will prompt for user creation on first boot.
+# if you do not run this script, no local user will be created and XRd will prompt for user creation on first boot.
 ./scripts/deployment/always-on/inject-local-user.sh

 # Generate and deploy
+# Update the XRd version accordingly.
+25.3.1, the version used in this example, may be outdated.
+# The automated deployment (make deploy-always-on) always uses the version set in the .sandbox_env_vars file.
 xr-compose \
   --input-file /home/developer/XRd-Sandbox/topologies/always-on/docker-compose.xr.yml \
   --output-file /home/developer/XRd-Sandbox/topologies/always-on/docker-compose.yml \